Carbs 103: How to Synchronize Dual Carburetors

 One final tip: I tend to go on the small size for carburetors, since the engine makes more USABLE power throughout the rpm band.
 The engine may make less peak power, but you will out accelerate the same engine with larger carburetors (you have more power across the rpm band)!
 I can only say to trust my experience.

 If you have any comments or questions, feel free to give us a shout.
 If we have missed something or we are not clear on a topic and you mention it (e-mail is best), we will edit this article incorporating your suggestions to make it even better.
-We also LOVE to hear from those of you who have built and drive this engine.
-Let us know how your build goes, and how it works out driveability and performance wise for you!
+Let us know how things work out driveability and performance wise for you!

 Thanks for reading!
 Aircooled.Net